 The benefit of this method is that people who do not have a Google account can edit the document without having to log in.

 The downside (and cautionary statement!) is that if this link gets into the wrong hands, your document can be viewed AND edited without a username to be held accountable for the changes.
 If you’ve sent the link to multiple people, you also can’t be sure which user made which change.

-However, at any time, you can go back into the sharing settings and revoke access by choosing Specific people in the sharing settings dialog.
+However, at any time, you can go back into the sharing settings and revoke access by choosing specific people in the sharing settings dialog.

-3. Have them create a Google Account.
+3. Ask the user to create a Google Account.

 If the user doesn’t already have a Google user account, you can ask them to create one.
-There are all sorts of benefits in it for them: They’ll get access to the entire library of Google products such as Google Sites, YouTube video uploads, a free Gmail account, and Google Calendar, to name a few.
+There are all sorts of benefits in it for them: they’ll get access to the entire library of Google products such as Google Sites, YouTube video uploads, a free Gmail account, and Google Calendar, to name a few.

 And of course, they’ll be able to access your document, edit and collaborate, and still be held accountable for the changes they make in the revision history.
 It’s the ideal situation for security, as you can specifically share the document with them—without having to share it with everyone.

 You’ll notice I didn’t say they had to create a Gmail account—just a Google account.
 A common misconception is that those are one and the same, but Gmail is just another of Google’s many products.
 You can sign up for a Google account using any email address you have.
 It becomes a unified login across all of Google’s products, such as Google Drive, YouTube, Sites, etc. You can use a Gmail or your company’s existing Google Apps account to act as a unified login across Google, but it’s not required.

 As you can see, there are plenty of options when you need to share a Google document with a non-Google account holder.
 But the benefits of having a Google account are vast and worth checking out.

 Looking to become more productive with Google products?
 Check out these LinkedIn Learning courses: